Guide to Building Credit at 18: Starting Early Is Key

 One of the easiest and best ways to start building credit at 18 for your child — and sometimes younger, depending on your card issuer — is by adding them as an authorized user.
 As an authorized user, your child will be able to make purchases using the card, with the primary account holder remaining liable for monthly payments.

 If you have a credit card in good standing, making your child an authorized user on your account lets them reap the benefits of your positive borrowing habits.
-See if your card issuer allows authorized users, and ask if it reports the account’s data to the credit bureaus for all users under the account.
+See if your card issuer allows authorized users (different types of credit cards may have different policies).
+Also double-check if it reports the account’s data to the credit bureaus for all users under the account.

 Your credit card company might have a minimum age requirement for card users (and it often differs from the age to get a credit card independently).
 If your child meets the issuer’s requirement, your continued good borrowing activity on the card will get reported to credit bureaus to develop their credit file.